20 Year-Round Martha’s Vineyard Activities Suggestions

-Top Ten Tips for Martha’s Vineyard Activities
+Shoulder-Season Martha’s Vineyard Activities

 - Walk the beaches.
 Many beaches, especially ‘Up-Island’ are closed to the public during the summer months.
 Take this opportunity to enjoy these unspoiled stretches with no one else around!
+Keep your eye out during the winter for snowy owls that have been spotted on Beach Road between Edgartown and Oak Bluffs.

 - Shop.
 The winter is a great time to pick up bargains.
-Take advantage of the winter wind-down to grab that Island keepsake at a discount or shop for next season as stores clear out for next summer.
+Take advantage of the winter wind-down to grab that island keepsake at a discount, or shop for next season as stores clear out for next summer.

 - Get back to nature.
-Wonderful hiking trails abound – from a gentle strolls to energetic hikes.
+Wonderful hiking trails abound – from gentle strolls to energetic hikes.
 Plus, the views can be stunningly different with less (or no!) foliage to obscure the expanse.
 See what new spots you can discover.

 - Eat.
 Tons of great restaurants are open year round all over the island.
 Many run special theme nights or discount nights.
 Check with us for the latest offerings.
+For microbrew fans, Offshore Ale Co. is an option for tastings and tours.

 - Pamper yourself.
 Enjoy a massage or facial.
 Relax, unwind, de-stress.
 Onsite here at Vineyard Square, Sea Spa Salon is offering great daily discounts on treatments.